Mountain Air (New Zealand): History

 Mountain Air was founded in 1988 by Keith and Robyn McKenzie and used a Cessna 172 and 206 to conduct scenic flights over the Tongariro National Park.
 The company established an airstrip on a high country sheep station airfield at the base of the active volcano, Mount Ruapehu.
 Recently passengers have had the added attraction of viewing sites in the Park where filming for The Lord of the Rings film trilogy took place.

-In 2005 then Prime Minister Helen Clarke was flying aboard a Piper Aztec when the door came loose mid-flight.
+In 2005 then Prime Minister Helen Clark was flying aboard a Piper Aztec when the door came loose mid-flight.
 The plane landed safely.

 Two Britten Norman Islanders and two Piper Aztec aircraft were added to the fleet and services extended to provide New Zealand wide charter.
 Schedule services were developed to provide several flights a day between Auckland International Airport, Whangarei and Great Barrier Island in the Hauraki Gulf in 1998.
 Two more Britten-Norman Islander aircraft were added to the fleet in 2006 & 2007.

-The Chateau division was sold to Bhrent and Kathy Guy in 2007 and retains the name ‘Mountain Air’ operating the Cessna 172 and Cessna 206.
-The Auckland base was renamed 'Fly My Sky' and now is operated as a separate company by Keith and Robyn McKenzie.
+The Chateau division was sold to Bhrent and Kathy Guy in 2007 and retained the name ‘Mountain Air’ operating the Cessna 172 and Cessna 206.
+The Auckland base was renamed 'Fly My Sky' and was operated as a separate company by Keith and Robyn McKenzie.

-Flight operations at Mountain Air include:
+Flight operations at Mountain Air included: